isomerpages/govtech-govstack/pages/stack2020-cfp.md

 * Do note that selected speakers will not be reimbursed for travel and related expenses
 * Selected speakers and/or their organisation/company will not receive speaking and/or workshop fees but will enjoy a complimentary conference pass and speaker privileges
 * Each person can submit up to three proposals.
 In the event that more than three proposals are received, only the first three will be considered
-* Submissions received after 30 September 2019 might not be considered
 * Selected speakers will be notified by 31 October 2019

 ---